“Apart from the desire to produce beautiful things, the leading passion of my life has been and is hatred of modern civilization”

 William Morris (1834-1896) was a writer, poet, designer, activist and one of the primary figures in the organic radical tradition.

-As part of the Pre-Raphaelite arts movement, he expressed a deep and aesthetic aversion to the modern industrial capitalist world of the Victorian England into which he was born.
+As part of the Pre-Raphaelite arts movement, he expressed a deep and aesthetic aversion to the modern industrial world of the Victorian England into which he was born.

 At the same time he understood that all the shallowness and ugliness he so despised had been created by the commercial mindset, by capitalism in fact, and he threw himself into left-wing libertarian politics, calling for a socialist revolution.